Characterizing Phishing Pages by JavaScript Capabilities: Results

-On the other hand, 21\% of clusters (2,395) employ some form of obfuscation, and 1,271 of the clusters (15,980 pages) dynamically generate an HTML script element.
+Another common tactic for bot detection is timing-based checks: by calling \textit{Performance.now} and \textit{Window.setTimeout} statements to measure the time differential between setting the timeout and its triggering.
+We find that 22\% of clusters call \textit{Performance.now} in conjunction with \textit{setTimeout}.
+On the other hand, 21\% of clusters (1,991) employ some form of obfuscation, and 1,092 of the clusters (16,859 pages) dynamically generate an HTML script element.
 Table~\ref{tab:obfuscaiton} lists all obfuscation techniques, with eval and Base64 encoding as the most popular methods.
 Despite the best recommendations to web developers to avoid using `eval'~\cite{EvalJavaScriptMDN2025}, JavaScript's eval function remains a favorite for obfuscation and evasions~\cite{fv8-sec24}.
 We observe script executed inside an `eval()', evaluating yet another script; we measure this phenomenon as a level in \emph{eval-depth}.
 We find that 48 clusters have pages that go to eval-depth 3.
 However, this seems to be a side-effect of embedding the phishing pages (mainly ones targeting Facebook) in Blogger.com pages.